bharath-wq/Meal-Planner/README.md

 ## **🔐 Admin Interface**

 * Visit `/admin/`
-* Add and edit meals, ingredients, users, and plans
+* Add, edit, and delete meals, ingredients, users, and plans
 * View and filter content by fields like date, user, or meal name

 ---